keldaanCommunity/pokemonAutoChess/changelog/patch-3.5.md

 - Fire Gem buff: Attacks do double damage on Shields and deal 10% of target max HP as additional damage

 # Changes to Stages
+- Round damage formula changed: defeats on early game are a little more punitive, and a little less in late game.
+Beware, hatchers !

 # Gameplay